-As specified in section 8.1.2.2 (c), in light of the new framework for engagement in the funds' long-term care insurance policies, the winning insurer's scope of insurance liability is significantly lower than that which was borne by Clal Insurance in those insurance segments, according to the previous framework.
-Additionally, in consideration of the preliminary phase of the regulatory changes with respect to claim settlement in the long term care insurance segment, which were published in the circular regarding the settlement of long term care claims, as specified in section 8.1.2.2 above (some of which are scheduled to enter into effect in September 2019), and in consideration of the prices at which, to the best of Clal Insurance's knowledge, the funds engaged with the insurers that won the tenders, Clal Insurance estimates that the profit which it would have gained from the transactions, had it won, would have been low.
+As specified in section 8.1.2.2 (c) of the chapter "description of the corporation's business" in the periodic report for 2018, in light of the new framework for engagement in the funds' long-term care insurance segments, the winning insurer's scope of insurance liability is significantly lower than that which applied to Clal Insurance in those insurance segments, according to the previous framework.
+Additionally, in consideration of the preliminary phase of the regulatory changes with respect to claim settlement in the long term care insurance segment, which were published in the circular regarding the settlement of long term care claims, as specified in section 8.1.2.2 of the chapter "description of the corporation's business" in the periodic report for 2018 (some of which are scheduled to enter into effect in September 2019), and in consideration of the prices at which, to the best of Clal Insurance's knowledge, the funds engaged with the insurers that won the tenders, Clal Insurance estimates that the profit which it would have gained from the transactions, had it won, would have been low.